simple-as-fuck/php-api-toolkit/.github/README.md

 [LaravelClient](../src/Service/Webhook/LaravelClient.php) using Laravel [queues](https://laravel.com/docs/queues).

-Laravel webhook implementation load automatically configuration from [webhook.php](../config/laravel/webhook.php) config, which can be published from this package.
+Laravel webhook implementation load automatically configuration from [webhook.php](../config/laravel/webhook.php) config, you should publish configuration from this package and change for your needs.

 ```console
 php artisan vendor:publish --tag=api-toolkit-config
 ```

-Webhooks are stored in MySql database tables, they are defined in Laravel migration publishable from this package.
+You can store webhooks in MySql database tables, they are defined in Laravel migration publishable from this package.

 ```console
 php artisan vendor:publish --tag=api-toolkit-migration